agile-students-fall2025/2-git-practice-Naseem-Uddin/README.md

 Naseem Uddin

 I added this article because I’m interested in how AI is affecting not just software engineering, but also the infrastructure, business, and ethical layers around it.

+## Jibril edit
+This an intersing topic about how AI can make a big impact with the tools and platform that people use.